philippeitis/cpsc312-project/README.md

 ## Product Pitch

+### Notes
+We want to describe the following:
+A language for kids to learn the principles of computer science and programming without having to remember syntax or keywords.
+It is flexible in terms of syntax, since it uses NLP, and is very easy to learn due to its flexible.
+It has graphical feedback, to make kids have fun while learning
+Easy to start:
+- Say hello
+- Draw a cat
+- Put a hat on the cat
+Naturally leads to more complex statements, such as
+- Say hello if there is a cat
+- Cats are afraid of blue dogs
+- ...
+Then?
+Displays structure of program and how simple input can be represented using more traditional program style, with fixed syntax

+Makes use of Haskell's powerful abstract datatypes to represent this language and provide a flexible interface, functional composition to make applying sequences of effects very simple.

+Functional transformations, pattern matching to make going from NLP intermediate representation to programmatic representation very easy and easily support many variations of syntax

+### To Replace
 Replace this with a pitch for your project and the problem it solves.
 This is your vision for what the project would like like as a complete product, ready for awesome action.
 (Yes, awesomeness seems to be a theme.)
 It may be as short as a couple of paragraphs, or it may be longer.
 It should **definitely** take less than 4 minutes